Updated: Feb 20

 Have you wondered how a hot air balloon works?
 I know I have.
 On the ground, the burners attached to the basket are checked.
 The basket is then attached to the envelope.
-Extra fuel is included the basket.
+Extra fuel is included in the basket.
 The envelope, which is the balloon-like structure, is first filled with air to take its shape.
 Once it has taken form, the burners are turned on to direct the heat into the envelope.
-As science tells us, hot air rises and the balloon takes off.
+As science tells us, hot air rises, and the balloon takes off.

 Here is a brochure explaining occupational therapists' services to children and teens.

 We will look at self-regulation from a top to bottom approach.
 (See figure below).

 The wind parallels the environmental demands or stressors.